The Real Retirement Challenge

 Frequently Asked Questions

-The conversion problem is the challenge of turning accumulated wealth into usable, after-tax income over time.
-It involves decisions about timing, taxation, and sequencing that determine how much of that wealth can actually be spent.
+The conversion problem is the challenge of turning accumulated wealth into reliable, usable, after-tax income over time.
+It involves decisions about timing, taxes, withdrawals, account sequencing, Medicare costs, Social Security taxation, and required distributions.

 Closing Distinction